mmdagent-ex/site-doc/content.en/docs/65_buttons.md

 BUTTON9.txt
 ```

-Moreover, you can define "sub-buttons" by creating button definition files named `BUTTON0-0.txt`, `BUTTON0-1.txt`, and so on.
-By default, these sub-buttons will not appear on the screen, but they will show up when their parent button (such as `BUTTON0.txt`) is pressed.
+You can also define "sub-buttons" by adding files like `BUTTON0-0.txt`, `BUTTON0-1.txt` and so on.
+Sub-buttons are not shown by default; they appear when their parent button (e.g. `BUTTON0.txt`) is pressed.

 ```text
 BUTTON0.txt